at2guch2/Python/README.md

-Simple progress bar use case
+Simple progress bar use case and Sudoku